Did you know that approximately 42% of organizations rely on sticky notes to manage passwords?

 - 51% of employees share passwords with their colleagues

 - 54% of employees feel that using two-factor authentication disrupts their workflow

-When it comes to IT security, credential protection is one of the most important safeguards to ensuring you don’t suffer a data breach.
+When it comes to IT security, credential protection is one of the most important safeguards to ensuring you don’t suffer a sensitive data breach.

 80% of data breaches involve weak or stolen passwords.